w4jbm/run_as_cron/README.md

 I'm batting a thousand on the answer I've given to people asking that question lately.
 Almost always when this happens it is because the `$PATH` used to search for commands in the shell started by cron does not match the `$PATH` you have when you run something from the command line.
 Typically what happens is the script being run by cron can't find the command, so things get 'skipped' and don't work as expected.

 If you set up the mail system, you will actually get notifications when errors like this happen along with enough information to help with debugging, but few people do this.
 A handy alternative is to be able to run a scrip just like it was cron kicking off the job.
-Sometimes people will use crontab to edit the table of cron jobs to do this, but this is an extra step that you have to remember to back out once things are working and just another chance for a typo to creap into things.
+Sometimes people will use crontab to edit the table of cron jobs to do this, but this is an extra step that you have to remember to back out once things are working and just another chance for a typo to creep into things.
 You also have to wait what always seems like it MUST be more than a minute for your changes to run.

 Out of this was born run-as-cron.
-This is not a new idea and there are several versions flating around (see the References towards the end).
+This is not a new idea and there are several versions floating around (see the References towards the end).
 But I wanted something that had better step-by-step instructions and some flexibility that I didn't see in the examples I found after a quick search.

 ## INSTALLING